top of page

 THE THRESHOLD

 Change is slow, and the descendants of these kings, merchants, and priests will not give up their power easily.
-The wealth gap between the poor and the one percent grows larger.
-The one percent, the head of this monster hoards, while the people struggle for food, shelter, and dignity.
+The wealth gap between the poor and the rich grows larger.
 Even now, propaganda still seeks to divide.

 We are at a threshold: destruction on one side, renewal on the other.
-We need a society that remembers balance, where no one is above another, where we care for the earth and share in its gifts and understand how energy moves through it once again.
-Where in order to heal it, we need to heal ourselves and find balance in the systems that our society is built upon.
+We need a society that remembers balance, where no one is above another, where we care for the earth and share in its gifts, and understand how energy moves through it once again.
+To heal it, we need to heal ourselves and find balance in the systems that our society is built upon.

-Capitalism doesn't have to be bad, we can get rid of mega-corporations and hedge funds and create a healthier ecosystem of small businesses with fair business practices that are taxed fairly.
+Capitalism doesn't have to be bad.
+We can get rid of mega-corporations and hedge funds and create a healthier ecosystem of small businesses with fair practices taxed fairly.
+(Personally, I'd rather see a non-corrupt FALC, Solar Punk, Egalitarian, matrilineal, Socialist Society.
+But that's just me.)

 WHAT THIS MEANS FOR YOUR CRAFT